bobbingwide/oik-batchmove/readme.txt

 This plugin is dependent upon the oik base plugin v1.17

 == Changelog ==
+= 2.5.3 =
+* Changed: Update tests for PHPUnit 10 & 11 #6
+* Tested: With WordPress 6.8.2 and WordPress Multisite
+* Tested: With PHP 8.3 and PHP 8.4
+* Tested: With PHPUnit 9.6, 10 & 11

 = 2.5.2 =
 * Changed: Support PHP 8.1 and PHP 8.2 #5
 * Tested: With WordPress 6.4-RC1 and WordPress Multisite